 LDR DARKNESS SENSOR – LED OFF AS LIGHT FALLS

-As we can see the output of bridge is fed into an op-amp.
-The output of terminal A fed to inverting (-) input of op-amp and output of terminal B fed to non-inverting (+) input of op-amp.
+As we can see the output of the bridge is fed into an op-amp.
+The output of terminal A fed to inverting (-) input of op-amp and output of terminal B fed to non-inverting (+) input of the op-amp.

-We know as light falls on LDR its resistance starts decreasing corresponding to intensity of light and in the dark resistance increases, we know current will follow low resistive path.
+We know as light falls on LDR its resistance starts decreasing corresponding to the intensity of light and in the dark resistance increases, we know current will follow the low resistive path.
 So, if light falls on LDR it has low resistance means more current will pass through LDR (more at point A) while in the dark more current will flow through another path (at point B).

 So in sunrise point A has more current and B has less.
 In dark B has more current and A has less.